OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

    ip.mat$labels[1,] <- 'slope'

-Here set the label of every parameter in the first row to ``slope``.
+Here we set the label of every parameter in the first row to ``slope``.
 This acts like an equality constraint.
 The effect is that we assume all items work equally well at measuring the latent trait.
 This constraint is what makes the difference between a Rasch model and